maxitg/SetReplace/README.md

 #### IncludeBoundaryEvents

 `"IncludeBoundaryEvents"` allows one to include "fake" initial and final events in properties such as `"CausalGraph"`.
-It does not affect the evolution itself, and has no effect on the evolution object.
+It does not affect the evolution itself and does not affect the evolution object.
 It has 4 settings: `None`, `"Initial"`, `"Final"` and `All`.

 We have already [demonstrated](#causalgraph-layeredcausalgraph) it previously for our arithmetic model.
 Here is an example with the final "event" included as well (event labels are kept for reference):
 ```